VVX7/amitt-navigator/README.md

 4. Set the values of the `collections` dictionary to the collection UUIDs your TAXII server has set

 ## Loading content from local files
-*It's possible to populate the the Navigator using files that consist of bundles of STIX objects, similarly to [this](https://raw.githubusercontent.com/mitre/cti/master/enterprise-attack/enterprise-attack.json) file.*
+*It's possible to populate the the Navigator using files that consist of bundles of STIX objects, similarly to [this](https://raw.githubusercontent.com/VVX7/cti/master/amitt-attack/amitt-attack.json) file.*
 1. Put the stix bundles in `src/assets`.
 This will tell the server hosting the Navigator to host the data as well.
 2. Configure the navigator to use these files.
 In `src/assets/config.json`:
-    1. Change `enterprise_attack_url` to the path to the enterprise-attack bundle (e.g `assets/enterprise-attack.json`).
+    1. Change `amitt` to the path to the amitt-attack bundle (e.g `assets/amitt-attack.json`).
-    2. Change `mobile_attack_url` to the path to the mobile-attack bundle (e.g `assets/mobile-attack.json`).
-    3. Change `pre_attack_url` to the path to the pre-attack bundle (e.g `assets/pre-attack.json`).
+    2. Change `amitt_pre_attack_url` to the path to the pre-attack bundle (e.g `assets/amitt-pre-attack.json`).
-    4. Change `taxii_server.enabled` to false.
+    3. Change `taxii_server.enabled` to false.

 ## Running the Docker File
 1. Navigate to the **nav-app** directory